-Maryland law decriminalizes possession or consumption of alcohol by those under the age of 21.
+Maryland law decriminalizes possession or drinking by those under the age of 21.
 This prevents them from having a criminal record for life.
 13

 The Pilgrims landed at what is now Plymouth rather than continue sailing.
 That’s because they were running low on provisions, especially beer.
 28

 Later, a brewery was one of Harvard College’s first construction projects.
-That was to ensure a steady supply of beer could be served in the student dining halls.
-29 Perhaps that’s one of the most surprising of the alcohol facts in states of the U.S.
+That was to ensure a steady supply of beer for the student dining hall.
+29 Perhaps that’s one of the most surprising of the alcohol facts in a state.

-It’s illegal in Michigan for a person under 21 to give a gift of alcohol to anyone.
-And that’s even to a person of legal age.
+It’s illegal for a person under 21 to give a gift of alcohol to anyone.
+Even to the person of legal age.
 30

 Permitting diners to take home an unfinished bottle of alcohol discourages intoxication.
-It also encourages moderation.
+It also promotes moderation.
 Otherwise, they tend to consume it all before leaving.
 That’s to prevent “wasting it.”
-However, this practice promoting moderation is strictly prohibited in Michigan.
+However, this practice is strictly prohibited in the state.
 31

 Public intoxication is a crime in Pennsylvania but specifically not a crime in Minnesota.
 32

 Mississippi is uniquely temperance-oriented.
-It imposed state-wide alcohol prohibition in 1907, over a dozen years before the rest of the country.
+It imposed state-wide prohibition in 1907.
+That was over a dozen years before the rest of the country.
 It was the very first state to ratify the 18th Amendment to create National Prohibition.
-Following national rejection of Prohibition through Repeal in 1933, the state maintained its own state-wide prohibition.
+The nation rejected of Prohibition through Repeal in 1933.
+But the state kept its own state-wide prohibition.
 It did so for another one-third of a century.
 After that, it specifically “reaffirmed prohibition” when it decided to permit local option regarding alcohol.

 Today, almost one-half of the counties in Mississippi are “dry.”
 They have their own alcohol prohibition within their boundaries.
 This is because of local option.
-It is even illegal to bring alcohol through a dry county in Mississippi.
+It is even illegal to bring alcohol through a dry county in the state.
 33